The Challenges of Raising Special Needs Children

 After nearly seven years of raising Sam as a girl, Carolyn explains, "the goal was to have a healthy, happy child.
 What is the level of distress, and what do we need to do to get her out of that stress?"
 She continues to help Sam understand why children are sometimes mean and exclusionary, but worries as she looks ahead.
 "I can only do so much," she says.
 "I can give her tools, but I'm scared of what the future holds for her."

-Each of the moms I interviewed expressed the same concern—perhaps one of the reasons they volunteered to share their experiences.
+Each of the moms I interviewed expressed the same concern about raising a child with special needs—perhaps one of the reasons they volunteered to share their experiences.
 These are everyday mom worries, of course, though for those raising kids who are different, the concern may be a bit greater.
 And yet, the answer is similar: peer support.
 Reflecting on Lauren's story of taking her 11-year-old sons into the ladies' room, Simmons offered this: "How different it would have been if someone had said to her, 'You take care of the boys.
 I'll stand by the door and let anyone who comes know that there's a woman helping her sons who can't use the bathroom on their own."
 How different, indeed.